 Whisk all other ingredients together (except extra sugar) until well combined and pour over the brioche pieces.
 Squash the brioche into the custard with your hands.
 Sprinkle the extra 2 tablespoons brown sugar over the top.
 Leave to sit for 15 minutes so the bread absorbs the custard mixture.

-Place in preheated 175 degree oven for 40 minutes or until custard is just set and top is lightly browned.
+Place in preheated 180C oven for 35-40 minutes or until custard is just set and top is lightly browned.